 In light of the above, in this paper we will seek to respond to the question of whether Brazil's model of federalism requires institutional reform in order to address the blame-shifting problem by focusing on two points. the "regulation" of Brazilian federalism.
-In Part I, we ask to what extent one can expect blame-shifting strategies to be ultimately corrected by what we call the "regulation" of Brazilian federalism through litigation.
 Brazilian institutions with the legal and political authority to regulate governmental underperformance from public officials at all levels of the federation include federative entities themselves, the Federal Prosecutor's Office, the Federal Public Defense's Office and courts.
 Our conclusion is that, although far from negligible, these litigation efforts are insufficient to fully address the blame-shifting problem.